ContentAutomation/TwitchCompilationCreator/README.md

 - composite all clips with their text and the logo
 - compress the audio of the compilation so the sound is equaly high for the whole compilation
 - render the finished compilation

+### metadata.py
+This class will handle/create all metadata that is needed for a YouTube upload.
+It will do the following:
+- handle the loading, saving, and storage of the metadata
+- on every first load it will refresh the metadata.
+If clips got deleted in the raw_clips_dir it will remove them automatically from the metadata
+- use a template to create YouTube title and description based on the metadata_config of the game and the metadata of that specific compilation
+- create a thumbnail using a frame of one of the clips, a random emoji, the number of the playlists_items, a basic half transparent overlay, and the game logo

 ### parser.py
 This script is only for the ArgumentParser that will be used in the main.py.